AB-BLAST 3.0 is a powerful

 AB-BLAST is certainly not bug free, but historically

-bugs have been fixed typically within 24 hours of their being reported.
+bugs have been fixed typically within a day of their being reported.

 The currently known bugs are: